apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ---

 Long-running [Actor](../../index.mdx) jobs may need to migrate between servers.
-Without state persistence, your job's progress, is lost during migration, causing it to restart from the beginning on the new server.
+Without state persistence, your job's progress is lost during migration, causing it to restart from the beginning on the new server.
 This can be costly and time-consuming.

 To prevent data loss, long-running Actors should: